alexhernandezgarcia/alexhernandezgarcia.github.io/teaching/mlprojects/index.md

 Classes take place on:

-* Wednesdays, 16:30--18:30 (ET)
+* Wednesdays, 16:30--18:30 (ET): 1140 Pav.
+André-Aisenstadt
-* Fridays, 09:30--11:30 (ET)
+* Fridays, 09:30--11:30 (ET): Y-117 Pav.
+Roger-Gaudry

 Due the pandemic situation, la [Faculté des arts et des sciences](https://fas.umontreal.ca/accueil/) of the Université de Montréal has delayed the start of the term until January 10th.
 Therefore, **the first session** of this course will be on **Wednesday January 12th**.
-For the same reasons, classes will be **online _at least_ until January 31th**.
+For the same reasons, classes will be **online _at least_ until January 31st**.

+Starting on January 31st, classes take place in person.

 # Resources